jlyonsmith/react-form-binder/README.md

 ## Class: `ValueState` extends `NoValueState`

-For fields with a value, `NoValueState` is extended with `value` and `modified` properties.
+For bindings with a value, `NoValueState` is extended with `value` and `modified` properties.

 ### Property: `value: any`

-The field value
+The binding value

 ### Property: `modified: bool`